MicrosoftDocs/win32/desktop-src/WinSock/blocking-operations-2.md

 ---
-Description: 'The notion of blocking in a Windows environment has historically been a very important one.' ms.assetid: 'bd2ede96-34a4-4912-b9d2-ef11d37d2292'
+Description: The notion of blocking in a Windows environment has historically been a very important one. ms.assetid: bd2ede96-34a4-4912-b9d2-ef11d37d2292
 title: Blocking Operations
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Blocking Operations